"I love their famous Trebah Flans, yummy!" P. Atkinson, Truro

-Hydrangea valley Two acres of Hydrangeas take centre stage at this time of year.
-They were planted in the 1950s and are hand pruned in early spring to produce the abundant flower heads.
-They are mostly vivid blue due to our acid soil and are looking particularly stunning this year.
+The two acres of Hydrangeas at the bottom of the garden take centre stage at this time of year.
+They were planted in the 1950s and are hand-pruned in early spring to produce the abundant flower heads.
+They are mostly vivid blue due to our acid soil and looking particularly stunning this year.

 (*denotes guidebook map grid ref.)